Call-for-Code/Solution-Starter-Kit-Energy-2020/README.md

 If none of the above appeals to you, then no problem!
 There are, of course, many other aspects of energy sustainability - maybe you could work on one of those.
 Here are a few other ideas you could explore:

-* How might consumers compare their energy use of a particular devices with the usage by others?
+* How might a consumer compare their energy use of a particular device, to the usage by others?
 Maybe they are not using it in an optimal way?
+An example solution might be a smart-plug (that measures energy usage), a site that lists typical consumtion (by product) and for you to see where you rank?
+Or maybe you can think of a better way?
-* For those that have no access to an electicity supply (or one that was very intermitent), how might they gain the knowledge to do get a stable supply?
+* For those who have no access to electicity, or one that is very intermitent (which is around 1 in 7 people on the planet), how might they gain the knowledge to do get to having a stable supply?
 For example, how might a community start by using second-hand car batteries (either as a main source or as a backup), and then use that to move up "the energy ladder"?
-How can basic communications needs be satisfied using these (for instance basic cell phone charging), and that communication be used to get to the next rung on the ladder?
+How can basic communications needs be satisfied using these intermim stages (for instance basic cell phone charging), and that this communication can then be used to get to the next rung on the ladder?

 Or maybe you have a better idea altogether?